Packitoo/jobs/react_challenge/react_challenge.md

 Now that you have installed all libraries, we need to setup them.

 Setup redux, react-redux and redux-thunk.
-You can use the feature based example as reference https://github.com/ryanlanciaux/react_feature_folder_example
+You can use this tutorial https://medium.com/backticks-tildes/setting-up-a-redux-project-with-create-react-app-e363ab2329b8

-For this setup you should create store / reducer / actions create / actions type, you don't need to create spec.js files.
+For this setup you should create store / reducers / actions / actions type.

 This architecture is called flux and works like this :